Reilly-ConceptsCognitionLab/ConversationAlign/README.md

 files), csv (comma separated values files), otter.ai transcripts saved as txt files.

-## Last updated: 2023-10-18

-*Please note that ConversationAlign is currently still in development.
+*Please note that ConversationAlign is currently still in development.*
-Please use with caution for now.*
+Please use with caution for now.
+Last updated: 2023-10-18

 ## Nuts and bolts